starkindustries/cyber-stakes-2020/README.md

 # =============================================

-## Bootcamp - Points: 20
-We found an old floppy-drive laying around and think that there may be a flag hidden on it somewhere.
-We managed to copy the drive image, but there doesn't appear to be any kind of filesystem on it.
-In fact, all of the data appears to be on the first sector of the disk.

-It looks like file floppy.img identifies it as a "DOS/MBR Boot Record"...
-What happens if you try booting the image?
-You probably don't have a real floppy drive that you can use, but what about a 'virtual' one? qemu-system-i386 floppy.img is our favorite means of 'booting' floppies, but 'Virtual Box' and 'bochs' are other alternatives (and they are all free).

-$ file files.tar.gz
-files.tar.gz: gzip compressed data, last modified: Fri Apr 24 00:44:24 2020, from Unix
-$ tar -xzvf files.tar.gz
-floppy.img
-$ file floppy.img
-floppy.img: DOS/MBR boot sector
-$ qemu-system-i386 floppy.img

 ## Reverse Engineering 101 - Points: 25
 Reverse engineering can definitely be intimidating so we have a simple program with which you can start.
 If you don't know where to start, check out the hints where we'll walk you through two different ways to solve this problem.